VISION REHABILITATION FOR KERATOCONUS & OTHER CORNEAL DYSTROPHIES

 Symptoms of corneal scarring include blurred vision, light sensitivity, eye pain, redness, tearing, or a decrease in vision clarity.

-Treatment for corneal scarring depends on the cause and severity of the scar.
-Mild scarring may not require treatment or may be improved with the use of corrective lenses.
+The management and procedure options for corneal scarring depends on the cause and severity of the scar.
+Mild scarring may not require complex actions or may be improved with the use of corrective lenses.

 More severe scarring may require surgery, such as corneal transplantation, phototherapeutic keratectomy (PTK), or other procedures to improve vision.
 In some cases, the scar may not be removable, and vision may not be fully recoverable.

-As such, prevention and early treatment of conditions that can lead to scarring is key.
+As such, prevention and early management of conditions that can lead to scarring is key.

 HOW TO MANAGE KERATOCONUS AND CORNEAL DEGENERATIONS

-Those with mild symptoms may be treated with specialised eye drops, which serve to lubricate the eye to reduce discomfort and pain that result from corneal degeneration.
+Those with mild symptoms may be addressed with specialised eye drops, which serve to lubricate the eye to reduce discomfort and pain that result from corneal degeneration.

 Conditions such as keratoconus or corneal dystrophies can be corrected by wearing contact lenses such as Ortho K, scleral lenses or rigid gas-permeable contact lenses.